-- 5-6 Supervisory Facilities.
-An open, short, ground or leakage condition shall be recognized by either a continuous line test or periodic (up to six minutes) automatic line tests made from a test frame.
-If one of these conditions occurs, a visual and audible trouble signal shall be actuated where there is always a responsible person on duty. - 5-7 Testing.
-Boxes which operate by voice transmission shall be tested through operation.
+5-6.3.1 Either a continuous line test or periodic (up to six minutes) automatic line tests shall detect an open, short, ground or leakage condition.
+If one of these conditions occurs, a visual and audible trouble signal shall be actuated where there is an operator on duty.